Confidential Inference via Ternary Model Partitioning: Related Work

 \section{Related Work}

 In this section we list the research efforts that are closely related to our work and highlight our unique contributions compared to these works.

-\nip{Cryptographic Schemes Based Machine Learning.} Most of the existing privacy-preserving machine learning solutions are based on cryptographic schemes, such as secure multi-party computation (SMC), fully homomorphic encryptions (FHE)\cite{gentry2009fully}, etc. Solutions based on SMC protect intermediate results of the computation when multiple parties perform collaborative machine learning on their private inputs.
-SMC has been used for several fundamental machine learning tasks\cite{lindell2000privacy, du2004privacy, vaidya2002privacy, vaidya2008privacy, jagannathan2005privacy,mohassel2017secureml}.
+\nip{Cryptographic Schemes Based Machine Learning.} Most of the existing privacy-preserving machine learning solutions are based on cryptographic schemes, such as \ac{SMC}, \ac{FHE}\cite{gentry2009fully}, etc. Solutions based on \ac{SMC} protect intermediate results of the computation when multiple parties perform collaborative machine learning on their private inputs. \ac{SMC} has been used for several fundamental machine learning tasks\cite{lindell2000privacy, du2004privacy, vaidya2002privacy, vaidya2008privacy, jagannathan2005privacy,mohassel2017secureml}.

 Besides these protocol-based solutions, recently researchers also propose to leverage cryptographic primitives to perform deep learning inference.
-Gilad-Bachrach et al.\cite{gilad2016cryptonets} proposed \textsf{CryptoNets}, a neural network model that makes predictions on data encrypted by FHE schemes.
-This approach protects the privacy of each individual input in terms of confidentiality. \textsf{MiniONN}\cite{liu2017oblivious} is an approach that transforms existing neural networks to an oblivious neural network that supports privacy-preserving predictions.
+Gilad-Bachrach \etal{}\cite{gilad2016cryptonets} proposed \emph{CryptoNets}, a neural network model that makes predictions on data encrypted by \ac{FHE} schemes.
+This approach protects the privacy of each individual input in terms of confidentiality. \emph{MiniONN}\cite{liu2017oblivious} is an approach that transforms existing neural networks to an oblivious neural network that supports privacy-preserving predictions.

-Considering the significant performance overhead of using cryptographic schemes, we propose to leverage Intel SGX technology to securely execute deep neural network computation on the cloud side.
+Considering the significant performance overhead of using cryptographic schemes, we propose to leverage Intel \ac{SGX} technology to securely execute deep neural network computation on the cloud side.
 Hence we can protect the confidentiality of user inputs for predictions and can defend against input reconstruction and input attribution inference attacks.